gabriellewee/portfolio/posts/2023-08-22-i-made-my-handwriting-into-a-font.md

 {%- set number = 3 %}{% include 'pages/posts/image.html' %}
 </div>

 Honestly, it’s a little bit weird to see my handwriting so neat and even.
-I feel like I could probably achieve this by hand if I wrot verrrrry slowly.
+I feel like I could probably achieve this by hand if I wrote verrrrry slowly.
 Before editing the curves, the font looked a lot more like my everyday handwriting, but the repeated quirks in each letter looked strange to me.
 Making each letter more balanced and upright lent itself better to a legible font.

 I’m still not sure what I’m going to do with my new font.
 I would love to add a bold variant but the app is a little bit limited and I can’t edit stroke width after drawing out the character, so I’d have to start from scratch.
 I ran into a problem I also have with my physical handwriting — at small sizes, it’s difficult to read.
 I think it’s because the letters are so narrow and tall.
 Maybe I’ll refine it more and put it on my website.
 All in all, it was a really fun afternoon project!